Alumni Board Member Bios

 George was born in Murfreesboro, Tenn.
 He attended Webb for four years, graduating in 1976.
 George earned his B.A. in Engineering Science from Vanderbilt University.
 He is currently the president of Huddleston Oil Co. in Murfreesboro, Tenn.

 Webb is a family tradition for the Huddleston family.
-George’s father, many cousins, all three siblings, and both of his children also attended The Webb School.
+George’s father, many cousins, all three siblings, and all three of his children also attended The Webb School.

 In addition to many years of service to Webb, the church and community service are very important to George.
-He is a founding member of the Fellowship United Methodist Church, is past president and treasurer of the Murfreesboro Rotary Club, is currently the chairman of the Murfreesboro Municipal Airport Commission, and is past president and board member of Community Helpers of Rutherford County.
+He is a founding member of the Fellowship United Methodist Church, is past president and treasurer of the Murfreesboro Rotary Club, is currently the chairman of the Murfreesboro Municipal Airport Commission, and is serving another term as president and board member of Community Helpers of Rutherford County.
 Other service roles to Webb include service as a student member of the Board of Trustees in the late 1970’s, and president of the Webb School Parents’ Association in 2006 and 2007.